The Clear Edge

 Decision quality tracking:

-Implementation: One $83K/month founder tracked decision state for 60 days.
-Moved all strategic decisions to the morning.
-Success rate improved 38 percentage points.
+One $83K/month founder tracked decision state for 60 days and moved all strategic decisions to the morning.
+Success rate improved by 38 percentage points.

 Symptoms: